kos-conf/stock-market-application/README.md

     --region us-east-2 \
     --output-format stdout
 ```
+The output of this command will contain Kafka and Schema Registry API connection properties that we will use in the next section.
+Please make sure you copy and keep in your notes.

 2. **Now, create a Flink compute pool in the Confluent Cloud Console by navigating to the [Environments page](https://confluent.cloud/environments), selecting the `stock-market-application` environment, and then clicking the `Flink` tab in the left sidebar:**